MiguelAMartinez/performance-optimization/README.md

-The `views/js/main.js` file was modified in order to achieve a consistent frame-rate of 60fps when scrolling on the views/pizza.html page, and to achieve a time of pizza resize (when we move the slider to change pizza sizes, it is shown in the the console) of less than 5 ms.
+The `views/js/main.js` file was modified in order to achieve a consistent frame-rate of 60fps when scrolling on the views/pizza.html page, and to achieve a time of pizza resize (when we move the slider to change pizza sizes, it is shown in the console) of less than 5 ms.

 The optimizations made include: